failsafe-lib/failsafe/README.md

 #### Asynchronous Retries

-Asynchronous executions can be performed and retried on a [ScheduledExecutorService] or custom [Scheduler] implementation, and return a [FailsafeFuture].
-When the execution succeeds or the retry policy is exceeded, the future is completed and any registered [listeners](#event-listeners) are called:
+Asynchronous executions can be performed and retried on a [ScheduledExecutorService] or custom [Scheduler].
+They return a [FailsafeFuture] from which a result can be synchronously [retrieved][future-get].
+Execution [listeners](#event-listeners) can also be registered to learn when an execution completes:

 ```java
 Failsafe.with(retryPolicy)